the-dext/the-dext.github.io/_posts/2021-11-17-aws-lambda-with-onion-architecture-pt2.md

 Let’s start by adding a new C# project to contain the AWS Lambda functions that were previously in their own dedicated projects.
 For the sake of trying this out I named mine *MultipleLambdas.csproj*

-All I then had to do was copy the function handlers from the original projects into the new one, and rename them so that they do not conflict (remembering to fixup the namespace too).
+All I then had to do was copy the function handlers from the original projects into the new one, and rename them so that they do not conflict (remembering to fix-up the namespace too).

 ![](/images/lambda_with_onion_architecture_pt2/solution_structure.png)